 Lesson 2: Introduction to Metals

-Over the next two days, you will learn about the metals.
+Elements on the periodic table fall into one of three categories: metals, metalloids, or nonmetals.
+Over the next two days, you will learn about metals.
+Metal atoms tend to line up and stick closely together, which gives many metals properties that are very different from metalloids and nonmetals.
 The majority of the elements on the periodic table are classified as metals.
 These include familiar metals like gold and silver as well as some elements you probably don't think of as metals, like potassium and calcium.

 Stuff You Need